We may receive compensation when you click on links to products from our partners.

 If you have decided that you want to give up your 9-5 role and try to make it as a freelancer, then congratulations.

-One that many others have made successfully before you and with the right strategy and a bucket load of motivation there is no reason why you cannot carve yourself out a successful career as an independent worker too.
+One that many others have made successfully before you and with the right strategy and a bucket load of motivation there is no reason why you cannot carve yourself out a successful

 The one thing to get straight in your mind, first of all, is that choosing to break away from the normal 9-5 life is not choosing the easier path.
 While you are indeed in control of the hours you work and there won’t be anyone there looking over your shoulder, you might well find yourself working longer hours than before in an attempt to make a name for yourself and become established.

 The thing about being a freelancer is that the only person you have there in the office that you can rely on – is you.
-There are no colleagues, no boss, no friendly faces to help bear the burden.
+There are no colleagues, no boss, and no friendly faces to help bear the burden.

 There is you.
 Just you.

 If you want to take Monday off, then that’s no problem – just remember that when you are not in the office – no one is.
 When you are not at your desk making money then there is nothing coming into your business.

 Of course, knowing that you’re doing something off your own back that has been created through your own hard work is hugely rewarding and this is one of the main reasons why people decide to go freelance.

 Flexibility and freedom are the watchwords when it comes to freelancing and these are often the things that established freelancers say they would never give up.

 Working from Home: Making the New Normal Work for You provides readers with a detailed strategy on how to turn working from home into a powerful career choice.